HectorVilas/odin-memory-card/README.md

 I've been removing some unnecesary values, like the `darkMode` `useState` passing as prop.
 I just moved the color values to `:root` as variables and made the dark mode button toggle a class on it, so now everything changes its colors without any extra lines of `CSS`.
 Then I've been making a few changes with the style, like limiting the maximum width to a fixed value, keep the app centered and make the cards list scrollable instead of the entire page (so header and footer are always visible, plus no horizontal scrollbar is needed).

 I also made the current and high score on the main menu appear only if the game has been started.

+## update 6
+I managed to fetch info from an API with `useEffect` and used its response for the info on each card.
+Each time the player starts a new game this list will be randomized, so each new game have different cards.

+### what's next
+Now, to finish the practice, I just need to add more info on each card and style them.
+Right now it only shows a thumbnail (blurry, the image is smal) and a title.